douglase/douglase.github.io/index.md

 As a postdoctoral associate in Prof. Kerri Cahoy's [STAR Lab](http://starlab.mit.edu), part of  MIT's Dept. of Aeronautics and Astronautics, I am working on the DeMi CubeSat and the WFIRST CGI.

-My graduate work focused on integrating,  relaunching, and understanding the <a title="PICTURE-B" href="http://www.uml.edu/Research/LoCSST/Research/Picture-B.aspx"> PICTURE-B</a> sounding rocket mission.
+My [graduate work](https://open.bu.edu/handle/2144/19717 "PhD Dissertation PDF") in astronomy at Boston University work focused on integrating,  relaunching, and understanding the <a title="PICTURE-B" href="http://www.uml.edu/Research/LoCSST/Research/Picture-B.aspx"> PICTURE-B</a> sounding rocket mission.
 Other projects I have contributed to include the:

 - Testing the detectors for the <a href="http://people.bu.edu/danowski/IMAGER/">Interstellar Medium Absorption Gradient Experiment Rocket </a>(IMAGER),